K4zoku/lwjgl-glfw-kwrapper/README.md

 </p>
 <h2>Why?</h2>
 <p align="justify">
     I read the docs of lwjgl and found that it directly uses the function from the native library glfw.
-Since it's used directly from glfw, it's still quite functional, my wrapper aims to turn it into object-oriented, more integrated with the Java environment.
+Since it's used directly from glfw, it's still quite functional-oriented, my wrapper aims to turn it into object-oriented, more integrated with the Java environment.
 </p>
 <br>
 <blockquote>